ordersage/paper-artifact/README.md

 Directories with `*_results` in the name contain data files from the case studies, as well as other experiments we ran that were not included in the paper.
 The key files in these directories are described below.

-`Analysis_of_long_term_CloudLab_dataset.ipynb` is the Jupyter notebook used to analyze our long-term dataset; the dataset, and an alternative way to run the notebook on Google Collab are described below.
+`Analysis_of_long_term_CloudLab_dataset.ipynb` is the Jupyter notebook used to analyze our long-term dataset; the dataset, and an alternative way to run the notebook on Google Colab are described below.

 `ExperimentOrder-Survey-Spreadsheet-Artifact.xlsx` is the spreadsheet used for our literature and artifact survey.